citizensadvice/capybara_accessible_selectors/README.md

 Added to all selectors.

-Currently only supported for Selenium drivers.
+Filters for an element's [computed accessible name](https://www.w3.org/TR/accname-1.2/).

-Filters for an element's computed accessible name.
 A string will do a partial match, unless the `exact` option is set.

-This uses the Selenium driver `accessible_name` method which uses the accessible name calculated by the browser.
-Support is reasonably good in modern browsers for common use cases, but browsers do not produce the same results for all cases and some screen-readers will perform their own calculations.
+The are subtle differences in how each browser calculate names, therefore the results for some of the newer roles and some edge cases are not consistent across all drivers.
+However the results are good for common use cases.

 This method must request the accessible name from the driver for each node found by the selector individually.
 Therefore, using this with a selector that returns a large number of elements will be inefficient.